wfondrie/mokapot/docs/source/index.rst

 :doc:`Python API <api/index>`.

+Need help?
+##########

+Do you still have questions after reading the documentation on this site?
+The best way to get help is to poster your question to the `mokapot discussion board
+<https://github.com/wfondrie/mokapot/discussions>`_.
+Chances are, if you have a
+question, someone else has a similar one.

  ..
 [1] Hogrebe, Alexander, et al. "Benchmarking common quantification strategies
        for large-scale phosphoproteomics."
 Nature communications 9.1 (2018):
        1-13.